 Flexibility in Contract Association: The proposal is designed to accommodate not just accounts, but any contract that can meaningfully be associated with an NFT.
 This decision stems from a technical evaluation of the evolving landscape of NFT use cases, recognizing the need for a standard that can support a broader range of functionalities, from complex financial instruments to identity verification systems.

-Backward Compatibility: The proposal includes provisions for backward compatibility, particularly with account-like contracts from ERC-6551.
-This technical choice ensures that projects built on the earlier standard can transition to or leverage the new standard without discarding existing infrastructure or investments.
+Backward Compatibility: The proposal includes provisions for backward compatibility, particularly with account-like contracts from existing standards.
+This technical choice ensures that projects built on earlier standards can transition to or leverage the new standard without discarding existing infrastructure or investments.

 These technical decisions collectively aim to broaden the scope and applicability of NFT-linked contracts, empower developers with more tools for innovation, and support a growing ecosystem of decentralized applications.
 By addressing both current limitations and future opportunities, ERC-7656 seeks to lay a flexible and robust foundation for the next generation of NFT technologies.